-The catalyst to our interest in this business development opportunity was our dedication to public safety and the requests to the engineering community from governments, firefighters, emergency responders and other stakeholders for the creation of better technologies that can better respond to threats to public safety and better protection of firefighters in the wilderness.
+The catalyst for pursuing this business development opportunity was the Company's dedication to public safety and the requests to the engineering community from governments, firefighters, emergency responders and other stakeholders for the creation of better technologies that can better respond to threats to public safety and better protection of firefighters in the wilderness.

-We considered the engineering challenge and ambition worth pursuit as environmental experts warn that that the net damage costs and human safety issues due to climate change events are likely to significantly increase in the upcoming years due to intensified weather events such as wildfires, hurricanes, tornadoes, flooding and drought.
+The Company considered the engineering challenge and ambition worth pursuit as environmental experts warn that that the net damage costs and human safety issues due to climate change events are likely to significantly increase in the upcoming years due to intensified weather events such as wildfires, hurricanes, tornadoes, flooding and drought.
 Wilderness and populated areas will be in harms way and society will have to respond to these events with better capabilities, faster response times and improved effectiveness.

-Kelso through its wholly owned subsidiary KIQ X Industries continued its plans to become a leading developer of this new generation of specialized wilderness response transportation equipment.
-Products in development grew to include the proprietary KXI vehicle suspension system, ordinance trailers, custom tires and other speciality equipment.
+Kelso through its wholly-owned subsidiary, KIQX, continued its plans to become a leading developer of this new generation of specialized wilderness response transportation equipment.
+Products in development grew to include the proprietary KXI vehicle suspension system, ordinance trailers, custom tires and other specialty equipment.